DeanChugall/AI-Za-SVE/PYTHON/python.md

-# Build, compile and install Python from source code
+# Build, compile and install Python from source code on Linux *(Ubuntu-Debian)

 > [REFERENCE TO GENERATE CODE FOR INSTALLATION](https://www.build-python-from-source.com/)